kirkbushell/eloquence/README.md

     public $enforceCamelCase = false;

+You can also, if necessary - use the CamelCaseModel trait, instead of extending the Model class directly (which now just uses the new trait).

 ## Note!

 It should be noted that Eloquence DOES NOT CHANGE how you write your schema migrations.
 You should still be using snake_case when setting up your fields and tables in your database schema migrations.
+This is a good thing - snake_case of field names is the defacto standard within the Laravel community :)